-Apart from considering the characteristics of the identified portfolio in determining our basecase modeling assumptions, we considered the following additional sensitivity analysis:
+Apart from considering the characteristics of the identified portfolio in determining our base-case modeling assumptions, we considered the following additional sensitivity analysis:

-- 1. Change the credit estimate of the largest aggregate loan exposures that relate to the same project to Caa2 (and separately, apply the same change to the second-largest aggregate loan exposures that relate to another project). - 2.
-Increase the base case asset correlation by 10%. - 3.
-Increase correlations for all power-electricity projects to 60% and all oil and LNG projects to 60%. - 4.
-Increase (and similarly reduce) recovery rate assumptions by 10% or more from the base case assumptions (and correspondingly adjust the default probability assumptions on those loans). - 5.
+- 1. Change the credit estimate of the most significant loan exposures that relate to the same group of companies or projects to Caa2. - 2.
+Change the credit estimate of the second most significant loan exposures that relate to the same group of companies or projects to Caa2. - 3.
+Increase the base-case asset correlation by 10%. - 4.
+Increase correlations for all power-electricity projects to 60% and all oil and LNG projects to 60%. - 5.
 Adjust the credit estimates of the loans in the power generation (non-renewables), and oil and gas sectors down by one notch.